-Order to return armored military vehicles met with criticism
+Order to return armored vehicles met with criticism

 Mount Clemens — Some officials are criticizing an order to return armored military vehicles to the federal government.